MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/integration-overview.md

 [![Shows the four interactions with Business Central](media/four-complementary-interactions.png)](media/four-complementary-interactions.png#lightbox)

 For more information, see [Integrating Business Central with Microsoft Dataverse](dataverse-integration-overview.md).

+## Built-in: Integrating Business Central with Microsoft Power Pages (preview)

+You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] with Microsoft Power Pages by using virtual tables in Dataverse.
+With Power Pages, you can allow unlicensed external users to access data stored in [!INCLUDE[prod_short](../includes/prod_short.md)] online.

+For more information, see [Integrating with Microsoft Power Pages (preview)](../developer/power-pages-on-virtual-tables-overview.md).

 ## Built-in: Integrating Business Central with Dynamics 365 Sales